 Wine to serve: The first ice wines were made in Germany (eiswine) and they are some of the most robust.
 Yet I think my favorite ice wines are those from Niagara-on-the-Lake, in the Ontario region of Canada.

 In America, cheese is typically served as a starter course, whereas in Europe — and in first-class airplane cabins — the cheese cart comes rolling out at the end.

 Show your guests your mastery of the jet set and change it up.
 The difference is the accoutrement.
-Grab your slate serving board and look for some sweet surroundings: honey, chutney and jam are perfect to enjoy with crackers and a wide selection of cheeses (skip the charcuterie).
+Grab your marble serving board and look for some sweet surroundings: honey, chutney and jam are perfect to enjoy with crackers and a wide selection of cheeses (skip the charcuterie).